SPECIALIZES IN B-TO-B

 Posted by Linda Garmon on Aug 12, 2017

 The so-called "chargeback" department FOR VRBO is non-existent.
 There is no one representing your case if you have been the victim of a fraudulent chargeback.
 This company is using predatory policies and a scam set-up that you think will help get your charges reversed.
 I had an open and shut case of someone who used a credit card chargeback because I have a no-refund policy for cancellations.
 This guest cancelled days before Marathon Weekend, a lucrative rental period.
 Most guests rent a year in advance, and these guests canceled days before the weekend.
 And yet, they were allowed to issue a chargeback through their VISA.
 VRBO backed me, but Yapstone doesn't really work on chargebacks, even though they get paid to do it.
 They do nothing on the matter until they say they need to go to arbitration, and they try to wrangle hundreds of dollars out of you.
 It's pure scam, top to bottom.
-There is no rep who knows your case, you can get someone on the phone anywhere in the world who does not understand your case, and many of the emails are filled with grammatical errors.
+There is no rep who knows your case and many of the emails are filled with grammatical errors.
 This is one of the worst companies in the whole world.

 Posted by Linda on Aug 10, 2017